 Restrictions on Equity.
-Pursuant to the terms of our Amended and Restated Policy for Stock Trading by Officers, Directors and Certain Other Employees, our executive officers are prohibited from engaging in speculative trading with respect to securities of our Company, including any hedging transactions.
-In addition, pursuant to that policy, our executive officers may not pledge or otherwise transfer any beneficial ownership in our Company's securities without prior notification and approval by our Chief Executive Officer or Chief Financial Officer.
+Pursuant to the terms of the Company's Amended and Restated Policy for Stock Trading by Officers, Directors and Certain Other Employees, executive officers are prohibited from engaging in speculative trading with respect to securities of the Company, including any hedging transactions.
+In addition, pursuant to that policy, executive officers may not pledge or otherwise transfer any beneficially owned Company securities without prior notification and approval by the Chief Executive Officer or Chief Financial Officer.

 Post-employment Compensation.
-Our named executive officers are entitled to certain severance and change in control benefits, the terms of which are described below under "-Post-Employment Compensation."
-We believe these severance and change in control benefits are an essential element of our overall executive compensation package and assist us in recruiting and retaining talented individuals and aligning the executive's interests with the best interests of the stockholders.
+The named executive officers are entitled to certain severance and change in control benefits, the terms of which are described below under "-Potential Payments upon Termination or Change of Control."
+These severance and change in control benefits are an essential element of the overall executive compensation package, and assist the Company in recruiting and retaining talented individuals and aligning the executive's interests with the best interests of the stockholders.

-Other Compensation.
-Consistent with our compensation philosophy, we intend to continue to maintain our current benefits for our executive officers, which are also generally available to employees, including medical, dental, vision and life insurance coverage and 401(k) matching contributions; however, the Compensation Committee in its discretion may revise, amend or add to these benefits.
+Other Benefits.
+The Company provides certain additional benefits to executive officers that are also generally available to employees, including medical, dental, vision and life insurance coverage, 401(k) matching contributions, an employee stock purchase plan and, for new hires who are relocating, certain relocation benefits (including, among other things, certain moving expenses and reimbursement of certain costs incurred in connection with the sale of an existing home and purchase of a new home); however, the Compensation Committee in its discretion may revise, amend or add to these benefits.